 1) COMMA (,)

-For example, I was born on 9th August, 1990 in Lucknow, Uttar Pradesh.
+- Separation of numbers, dates and address: I was born on 9th August, 1990 in Lucknow, Uttar Pradesh.

-For example, I meant Raj, not Robin.
+- Separating two persons, things or other elements: I meant Raj, not Robin.

-For example, She said, "I'm sorry."
+- Direct quotations: She said, "I'm sorry."

 2) SEMICOLON (;)